amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 Even tho we recomend you to use `the_bread()` function to display and build your own breadcrumb, you can use `get_the_crumbs()` to retrieve the crumbs object.

-As WordPress doesn't generate a root page for post types and taxonomies, the function automatically filter out post types and taxonomies root crumbs by generating an array of banned slugs.
+As WordPress doesn't generate a root page for post types and taxonomies, the `get_the_crumbs()` function automatically filter out post types and taxonomies root crumbs by generating an array of banned slugs.

 ### Example: Ouputing the crumbs object